Prodigy-Hacking/ProdigyMathGameHacking/README.md

 ### Now, with the redirector hack, we can achieve permanent membership!

+### Public: We need your help!
+If anyone can go on Prodigy's Twitter, and instagram and ask them to patch this chrome extension from allowing them to change their files it would be great! (https://chrome.google.com/webstore/detail/redirector/ocgpenflpmgnfapjedencafcfakcekcd?hl=en)

 ### Notice: We are NOT trying to ruin Prodigy Math Game.